If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 This also provides maximum security protection, enhanced performance, and bug fixes.

-Your site should also use the latest version of PHP to ensure full compatibility with the WordPress core software.
+Your site should also use the latest version of PHP to ensure full compatibility with WordPress core.

-Ask your web host if you’re unsure which PHP version you use.
-Alternatively, you can install the site health check plugin.
+If you’re unsure which PHP version you use, ask your web host.
+Alternatively, you can install the Site Health Check plugin.

 Use Cache